 The use of an NRT is permissible under this policy.
 NRTs may include nicotine chewing gum, skin patches, inhalers and lozenges.
 For information about NRTs, please visit our Tobacco-Free Resources page.

 Absolutely not.
 The tobacco-free policy is not intended to be punitive and does not force individuals to stop smoking or using tobacco outside of our campus.
 For those who would like smoking and/or tobacco use cessation assistance, Stony Brook University will continue to offer support and services through the Student Health Service, "Healthier U", and Employee Health Services at Stony Brook University Hospital.

-It is up to all of us to spread the word that tobacco use is no longer acceptable at Stony Brook.
+It is up to all of us to spread the word that tobacco use is no longer permissible at Stony Brook.
 Changing our campus culture will be a community effort.
-If you see someone using a tobacco product on campus, you may respectfully and politely let the person know that Stony Brook isn’t a place that allows tobacco use.
-Such a conversation should not be confrontational, but may be difficult to have.
-Additional resources on how to approach and offer help to a tobacco user will become available on this website in the future.
+If you notice someone smoking or using a tobacco product on campus, you may kindly inform the person that we are a tobacco-free institution.
+When approaching someone, please be sure to treat them in a friendly and respectful manner.
+If the smoker becomes hostile or angry upon being approached, do not escalate the situation; simply walk away.
+Additional resources on how to approach and offer help to a tobacco user will become available on this website.